 In some cases, very talented principals are able to design and implement effective systems and processes, but once that leader moves on, the campus falls back into chaos.
 Through careful analysis, the ESF facilitator will assist campus leaders in providing clarity on whether systems and processes are systemic and practiced campus-wide.
 This is important so that no matter who holds the title of principal, the campus continues on a path of excellence.

-Bring the ESF Diagnostic Process to your campus by emailing Kendra Monk at email@example.com.
+Bring the ESF Diagnostic Process to your campus by emailing Adrienne King at email@example.com.

 Elements of the ESF Diagnostic Process

 The ESF diagnostic process focuses on six Essential Actions: